Brief Breakdown of Paradiso 1:

 Dante has at his command singular resources of metaphoric language: only metaphor is able to placate the tension between the one and the many.
 The great ontological metaphor of the “gran mar de l’essere” in which the più and the meno of creation is all embraced, each at its own proper port, is an example of the kind of metaphoric language that Dante will use to express the oneness of creation.

-The “gran mar de l’essere” was anticipated by the Ovidian example of Glaucus, who became “consorto in mar de li altri dèi” (consort in the sea of the other gods [Par.
-1.69]).
-For Dante, the word “corsorte” has its full etymological sense of one who shares a destiny (“con” = with + “sorte” = destiny, from Latin “sors”).
-The sea is, for Glaucus too, the unifying medium that absorbs him and renders him similar to the other gods, their “con-sort” in the waters of being, alike to them in his sorte, no longer different.
+The metaphor of the universe as a “great sea of being” — “gran mar de l’essere” — was anticipated, textually, by the Ovidian example of Glaucus, who became “consorto in mar de li altri dèi”: consort in the sea of the other gods (Par.
+1.69).
+For Dante, the word “corsorte” has its full etymological sense of one who shares a destiny (“con” = with + “sorte” = destiny, from Latin “sors”), thus becoming like the being with whom a destiny is shared.

 [1] Universe = “the whole world, cosmos,” from Old French univers (12c.), from Latin universum “the universe,” noun use of neuter of adj. universus “all together,” literally “turned into one,” from unus “one” + versus, past participle of vertere “to turn”.